jamesbrayy/polar-imaging-cyberdeck/README.md

 - The antenna rotator and mount is not strictly necessary as the 3D printed helicone dish can be manually aimed at a satellite for reception during a pass
   - This prevents autonomous reception for non-geostationary satellites
 - If I were to redesign this with no budget restrictions I would be sure to replace the servo motors with stepper motors as they are much more suited to this application
-- Designed for educational and hobbyist research applications and submitted for assessment as my final WACE ATAR Engineering project
+- Designed for educational and hobbyist research applications and submitted for assessment as my final WA ATAR Engineering project